SolankiPratikkumar/IIITB_PRATIKKUMAR_ASIC/README.md

 * Load in digital circuits is capacitance
 * Faster the charging/discharging of capacitance then there is lesser cell delay
-* To charge/discharge the capacitance fast, we need transistors capable of sourcing more currentthat is Wide TRANSISTOR
+* To charge/discharge the capacitance fast, we need transistors capable of sourcing more currentthat is Wide Transistor
 * Wider Transistor gives Low Delay consequently leads to more Area, more Current and more Power
 * Narrow Transistor gives More Delay consequently leads to less Area, less Current and less Power
 * **NOTE:** Faster cell do not come free, they come at penalty of more Area and more Power